wzm206/COAL/README.md

     python deploy.py

 You can achieve the following effect and you can also simply transplant this example to your own robot platform for experimentation.
+Green is a group of good candidate trajectories, blue is the trajectory to choose, and red is a group of bad  trajectories.

 https://github.com/user-attachments/assets/0e616ff6-bb04-4a73-9509-aee557fb26e5